mozilla-services/autopush-rs/docs/src/running.md

 ## Configuration

 Autopush can be configured in two ways; by environment variables, and by configuration files.
 See [the configuration documentation](config_options.md) for more details on the available options and how to set them.
-Each application has it's own configuration file, specified using the `--config` option.
+Each application has its own configuration file, specified using the `--config` option.
 This option specifies the path of the TOML configuration file to use.

 ## Start Autopush

 The following instructions will allow you to run Autopush "locally" in a Ubuntu / Debian environment.
 If you prefer, the [development](development.md) document has more details.

 One pattern that has helped with development and local testing is to create configuration files that match the application and data store.
-For example, you might have a configuration for `autoconnect_bigtable.toml` which contains configuration information for the connect node using bigtable as it's data store.
+For example, you might have a configuration for `autoconnect_bigtable.toml` which contains configuration information for the connect node using bigtable as its data store.
 (You would also want to use
 `autoendpoint_bigtable.toml` in this case since data stores need to be shared between the applications.)

 This allows you to run an easier command like: